 A common example of 2 layer coex can be found in a cereal or crouton box.
 The verbal shorthand is "chip film" or cereal liner.
 This 2 layer structure is the low, mature end of coex.

 The outer layer is HDPE for barrier.
 The LDPE is for sealability.
 See our blog post on PE

 A more complex example is the category of meat films.
 They commonly have a core layer of EVOH.
-Since the viscosity of the core layer is so much different than the outer layer usually of PE, a "tie" layer which takes up the slack in viscosity between the layers is necessary.
+Since the viscosity of the core layer is so much different than the outer layer usually of PE, a "tie" layer which takes up the slack in rheology ( viscosity ) between the layers is necessary.
 So just like that, you're up to 5 layers.
 Think of LDPE as the bread, tie layer = mayo and EVOH = meat.
 The Achilles heal of EVOH is the tie layers.
 If they are off, it's a nightmare scenario.
 EVOH is very hydroscopic.
 If the EVOH layer is not isolated from the ambient, it will degrade.
 An alternative to achieve barrier is a lamination of saran-coated ( PVDC ) PET; often both betterprice and lead time with no vulnerability to layer variation.
 In this scenario, what we bring to the party is the sealant layer.

 Here are a few examples of films which absolutely do not need to be coex:

 Blue / white surgical drape films.
 Over 50 years ago, somebody made the case for a 2 layer laminate as a pinhole-free film.
 The theory being the chances of 2 pinholes lining up is infinitesimal.
 True for a lamination, but not for coex.
 Coex film can create voids as it exits the die just like monolayer film.
 When coex came along, the film was made in 2 colors to emulate the lamination.
 Albeit slowly, drapes such as mayo stand covers and nurse's back table drapes transitioned to single layer.